 A total of 149 patients with MSI-H or dMMR cancers were identified across the five trials.
-Among these 149 patients, the baseline characteristics were: median age 55 years (36% age 65 or older); 56% male; 77% White, 19% Asian, 2% Black; and ECOG PS 0 (36%) or 1 (64%).
+Among these 149 patients, the baseline characteristics were: median age of 55 years, 36% age 65 or older; 56% male; 77% White, 19% Asian, and 2% Black; and 36% ECOG PS of 0 and 64% ECOG PS of 1.
 Ninety-eight percent of patients had metastatic disease and 2% had locally advanced, unresectable disease.
 The median number of prior therapies for metastatic or unresectable disease was two.
 Eighty-four percent of patients with metastatic CRC and 53% of patients with other solid tumors received two or more prior lines of therapy.